Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 Oktober 2024 09.52.01 UTC
+- WIB: Sabtu, 5 Oktober 2024 10.28.47 UTC
-- WITA: Sabtu, 5 Oktober 2024 10.52.01 UTC
+- WITA: Sabtu, 5 Oktober 2024 11.28.47 UTC
-- WIT: Sabtu, 5 Oktober 2024 11.52.01 UTC
+- WIT: Sabtu, 5 Oktober 2024 12.28.47 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: friendship
+Kategori: success